SakshiDS/Week06/README.md

 grouping by films and ordering by sum ampount from least to most

 #### 5. Which actor was in the most movies in 2006 (based on this dataset)?
 Be sure to alias the actor name and count as a more descriptive name.
 Order the results from most to least.
-inner join film_actor and actor table on actor_id selecting actor name from actor table and count of films from film_actor table grouping by actor_id and ordering by sum of films is descending order to get the actor list with most movies to least
+As the dataset includes movie of release year 2006 only. we only need to count film id for each actor. inner join film_actor and actor table on actor_id selecting actor name from actor table and count of films from film_actor table grouping by actor_id and ordering by sum of films is descending order to get the actor list with most movies to least